Continuously Variable Transmissions don’t have the best reputation in the industry. They’re known for their dreadful noise and mediocre performance.

 Therefore, it’s hardly surprising to see some of Honda’s most popular models on the list of those “known for CVT unreliability.”

-In fact, many of the online articles bashing Honda’s CVT reliability clearly haven’t done their research.
+In fact, many of the online articles criticizing Honda’s CVT reliability clearly haven’t done their research.
 Honda has a much better record than other manufacturers – Nissan, for example.
-In fact, it could be argued that they produce the best CVTs on the market.
+In fact, it could be argued that they produce the finest CVTs on the market.

 So, if you’re buying a high-mileage Honda with a CVT built between 1996 and 2004, yes.
 Check for work on the transmission.
-You’d definitely encounter some issues at some point soon.
+You’d certainly encounter some problems at some point soon.

-Otherwise, Honda has a pretty good record with CVTs.
-If fuel efficiency and dependability are what you’re after, it’s an excellent way to go!
+Otherwise, Honda has a pretty good track record with CVTs.
+If fuel efficiency and reliability are what you’re after, it’s an excellent way to go!

 List Of Honda CVT Recalls

-There have been two major Honda recalls concerning CVTs.
+There have been two significant Honda recalls concerning CVTs.

 - Honda Civic (built between 16 January 2014 and 6 November 2014) and Honda Fit (built between 12 March 2014 and 12 May 2015) – NHTSA ID: 15V574000.
 If the drive shaft for the input pulley breaks, the front wheels might lock up.
 This damage could be caused by a software glitch.
 The recall, affecting around up to 143,676 vehicles, meant Honda performed a software update.
 Honda’s recall IDs were JU2 (for the Civic) and JU3 (for the Fit).